 The ResQslide Board is extremely strong and will bend when in use but not break.
 The outer surface may mark easily and a new board may look second hand when new.
 The advantages of using this material outweigh the disadvantages.

 Sometimes in an emergency there may not be enough time to use the Chair Strap, so we suggest staff try to use the ResQslide Board without the Chair Strap.
 The Chair Strap is designed to help keep the ResQslide Board in position and allow the Carers to pay more attention to sliding the patient.

 Simply lasso the two Female buckles through the front hand slots.
 These can be left in position when the Board is not in use, to save time in an emergency.
 It is possible to put a stitch in the lasso so they are not easily removed.
 We suggest one of the Male buckles is attached to a Female buckle, so the long Chair Strap is not lost in storage.

-When using the ResQslide Board & Chair Strap Kit, the Carers must still position the Board under the patient’s pelvis.
+When using the ResQslide Board & Chair Strap Kit, slide the Board under the patient’s bottom.
 Then the Chair Strap can be placed around the back of the chair and buckled together.
 Adjust to size to take up any excess webbing behind the chair.
 Positioning the Strap behind the chair will depend on the design and size of the chair.

 After the patient has slid down from the chair and they are in position on the evacuation device, remember to undo the Chair Strap before removing the ResQslide Board from under the patient.